pereiraj52/TaX-Ray-Canada/replit.md

 - June 28, 2025.
 Simplified Government Clawback Analysis labels: removed subtitle descriptions from all clawback items in both family-wide and individual client sections for cleaner interface showing only item names and line numbers
 - June 28, 2025.
 Transformed Family Government Clawbacks section into Family Government Benefits: replaced clawback tracking with Universal Child Benefit analysis showing Number of children, Maximum Universal Child Benefit, Adjusted Family Net Income, and Clawback % with blue color scheme and benefit-focused summary
 - June 28, 2025.
 Renamed section from "Family - Government Benefits" to "Universal Child Care Benefit Clawback" for more specific and accurate terminology
+- June 28, 2025.
+Implemented Maximum UCCB calculation: renamed "Maximum Universal Child Benefit" to "Maximum UCCB" and added age-based calculation logic using $648.91/month for children under 6 and $547.50/month for children aged 6-17, with accurate age calculation considering birth dates
 ```

 ## User Preferences